A framework for building better systems

 Duration: 1-2 weeks

-I record everything so I can go back and analyze it deeply later.
+I record everything so I can go back and analyze it deeply after our session.

-For social impact clients or organizations that need to prove outcomes to stakeholders, we add a structured impact mapping session where we define:
+For social impact clients or organizations that need to prove outcomes to stakeholders, we add a structured session defining: Activities, Outputs, Outcomes (short, medium, long-term), and Impact Indicators.

 Even if we never work together beyond this point, you'll know exactly what to fix and how to measure success.